techToy-Studio/symphoni-composer/docs/saving.md

 - Save frequently
 - Please make frequent backups upon saving!
 Composer is _not_ stable yet, so there is a chance your data could get lost due to bugs!
 - To ensure that your save worked, navigate back to the home page and reload the existing project to make sure all of the data loads as intended.
 Then, exit the level _without_ saving to make sure the save file stays the same as how you left it.
-- When switching Symphoni projects, it is safer to close the app completely and relaunching before loading in a new one.
+- When switching Symphoni projects, it is safer to close the app completely and relaunch it before loading in a new one.